Academic Life

 Résumé and Cover Letter Writing

 Résumés and cover letters are an opportunity to provide a great first impression with potential employers.
 The CCO assists with developing and fine tuning job search correspondence to make a positive impact on employers.
-Resources are available through the my.saintmarys.edu CCO portal community as well.
+Resources on writing effective résumés and cover letters can be found by logging onto Handshake.

 Networking and Interviewing Skills

-Perhaps the most difficult to develop and master, networking and interviewing skills are critical to the success of internships and job searches.
+Networking and interviewing skills are critical to the success of landing opportunities.
 The CCO provides LinkedIn coaching, mock interviews, and alumnae networking resources.
-Throughout the year, the CCO hosts programs that allow students to utilize and develop both networking and interviewing skills.
+The CCO hosts programs that allow students to utilize and develop both networking and interviewing skills.

 Graduate and Professional School Preparation